nmaswood/Random-Walk-Through-Computer-Science/README.md

 * Object Oriented Programming
 * Other Stuff

+## Day 10: Thats all good in practice, but what about theory?
-## Day 10: Theoretical Computer Science / Review
+* Theoretical Computer Science
     * Turing Machine
     * The Halting Problem
     * P vs NP